CHAPTER 69. FISHING IN LAKE ERIE AND BOUNDARY LAKES

 (a) Commercial fishing in Pennsylvania waters of Lake Erie is permitted throughout the year.
 After December 31 and before June 1, commercial fishing may be limited by the Executive Director to fishing days as he deems necessary and appropriate to provide for the better protection and management of fish.
 It is unlawful to fish commercially or with a device subject to licensing under this chapter and section 2903 of the code (relating to boat and net licenses for boundary lakes) in the Pennsylvania waters of Lake Erie—including setting and lifting of nets or other activities—on days when the Executive Director restricts such fishing after December 31 and before June 1.

-(b) The commercial fishing season for walleye is January 1 to midnight March 15 and 12:01 a.m. the first Saturday in May to December 31.
+(b) The commercial fishing season for walleye is January 1 to March 14 and 12:01 a.m. the first Saturday in May to December 31.
 This season will close on the date established by the Executive Director as marking the probable attainment of the total allowable catch for walleye for that year.
-The total allowable catch for walleye for any year will be determined by the Executive Director and announced annually on or before March 1.
+The total allowable catch for walleye for any year will be determined by the Executive Director and announced annually on or before April 15.
 After the announcement, the Executive Director may, from time to time, revise the total allowable catch for that year if he determines that conditions so warrant.
 The Executive Director or a designee will monitor monthly, weekly and daily reports of catch of walleye and will declare the season to be closed on a date the Director determines will probably mark attainment of the total allowable catch.
 It is unlawful for a person fishing under a commercial fishing license or with a device subject to licensing under section 2902 of the code (relating to net permits) to take, catch or attempt to catch walleye except during the walleye season established under this subsection.
 Walleye accidentally caught out of season shall be immediately returned to the waters from which it was taken regardless of its condition and reported within 2 business days to the Commission at the address where commercial catch reports are filed.

 (c) The commercial fishing season for yellow perch is January 1 until the date established by the Executive Director as marking the probable attainment of the total allowable catch for yellow perch for that year.
-The total allowable catch for yellow perch for any year will be determined by the Executive Director and announced on or before March 1.
+The total allowable catch for yellow perch for any year will be determined by the Executive Director and announced on or before April 15.
 After the announcement, the Executive Director may revise the total allowable catch for that year if he determines that conditions so warrant.
 The Executive Director or his designee will monitor the monthly, weekly and daily reports of catch of yellow perch and will declare the season to be closed on the date the Director determines will probably mark attainment of the total allowable catch.
-It is unlawful for any person fishing under a commercial fishing license or with a device subject to licensing under section 2902 of the code (relating to net permits), to take, catch, or attempt to catch yellow perch except during the yellow perch season established under this subsection.
+It is unlawful for any person fishing under a commercial fishing license or with a device subject to licensing under section 2902 of the code, to take, catch, or attempt to catch yellow perch except during the yellow perch season established under this subsection.
 Yellow perch accidentally caught out of season shall be immediately returned to the waters from which it was taken regardless of its condition and reported within 2 business days to the Commission at the address where commercial catch reports are filed.

 Authority